jscutlery/semver/README.md

 chore(release): ${version}
 ```

-The `version` interpolation is resolved to the current release version, for instance `1.0.1`.
-The customization option also allows you to interpolate the `projectName` variable:
+The `version` variable is resolved to the current release version, for instance `1.0.1`.
+This option also allows you to interpolate the `projectName` variable:

 ```
 chore(release): bump ${projectName} to ${version} [skip ci]